 The Office of Science and Technology Policy (OSTP) has responsibility, in partnership with the Office of Management and Budget (OMB), for advising the President on the Federal Research and Development (R&D) budget and shaping R&D priorities across those Federal agencies that have significant portfolios in science and technology.
 OSTP also has responsibility—with the help of the National Science and Technology Council (NSTC), which is administered out of OSTP—for coordinating interagency research initiatives.
 It is OSTP’s mission to help develop and implement sound science and technology policies and budgets that reflect Administration priorities and make coordinated progress toward important national policy goals.

-- Building a Clean Energy Economy, Improving Energy Security, and Addressing Climate Change
+- Fact Sheet: Middle Class Economics: Building a Clean Energy Economy, Improving Energy Security, and Taking Action on Climate Change (link)